Seb-andreasen/seb-andreasen.github.io/Projects/Network.md

 ### 1. Data source

-The data source stems from [UC Berkeley](https://eigentaste.berkeley.edu/dataset/) and consists of 25.000 people who have each ranked between 36 and 100 jokes on scale from -10 - 10.
+The data stems from [UC Berkeley](https://eigentaste.berkeley.edu/dataset/) and consists of 100 jokes, where 25.000 people each have ranked between 36 and 100 jokes on scale from -10 - 10.

 The idea is that two people who has rated the same joke with a 9 or higher should be connected.